nodejs/node/doc/api/fs.md

 of `mode`.
 It is possible to create a mask consisting of the bitwise OR of two or more values (e.g. `fs.constants.W_OK | fs.constants.R_OK`).

-If the accessibility check is successful, the `Promise` is resolved with no value.
+If the accessibility check is successful, the `Promise` is fulfilled with no value.
 If any of the accessibility checks fail, the `Promise` is rejected with an `Error` object.
 The following example checks if the file `/etc/passwd` can be read and written by the current process.